29 Secrets Your Houseplants Would Tell You If They Could

 Know your light

 When you’re deciding where to put a plant, keep in mind that south-facing windows receive much more light than north-facing ones.
 Because light is more intense in the summer than in the winter, you may need to move plants that are particularly sun-sensitive from a west-facing window to an east-facing window in the hotter months.
 Remember that brightly colored foliage need more light than others.
+Remember, if you don’t have a lot of natural light in your home, you can always get low-light indoor plants.

 Keep the light even